MPhil: minimum 12 months full time; minimum 24 months part time

 Visit our postgraduate application site.

 Applications are considered throughout the year although specific deadlines for funding may apply.
 Informal contact is welcome prior to formal application.
-Further application advice is available from the Faculty of Science, Agriculture and Engineering.

 There are three possible start dates for your research degree: